hd2802/stack-demon/README.md

 # Hack-RPN

+As of 23/03/25: removing branch based development - slowing down the process unncessarily

 **GOAL:** Finish development by APRIL

 A hacker-themed game to teach stack-based reverse polish notation.
 Created for final year dissertation project at the University of Bath, graduation year 2025